leota0608/CS-30-Final-Project/development.md

 - Player
 - Format (a class that prints something fancy on the interface)

-#### Game 1 Modules
+### Game 1 Modules
 - `Player` Module(Class): this class will include some basic moves a player would need, such as drawing cards, and data like `health`, `name` and `handcards`.
-- `Bot` Module(Class): this class will be a `children class` of the Player class, having new methods like evluateing moves, making decision on it self on what card to play.
+- `Bot` Module(Class): this class will be a `child class` of the Player class, having new methods like evluateing moves, making decision on it self on what card to play.
 - `Format` Module: this file will include functions or classes to improve UI, such as making new lines, outputing card shapes...
 - `Deck` Module(Class): this class will be stroing all the cards.
 It will have methods like randomizing  cards, and drawing a certain number of cards.
 - `Card` Module(Class): this class have attributes like [card types](#types-of-cards) and card name